riskiip/community_blog_rails/README.md

-# Building Community Blog Web App using Ruby on Rails
+# Built Community Blog Web App using Ruby on Rails

 Try to learning something new, i try to build simple Community Blog that has feature of create, update, delete and view post Also with comment on each post